Measles cases are rising in the U.S. Do adults need a vaccine booster?

 "If you're traveling somewhere where there's an active outbreak and you're not sure that you got two doses, it may not be crazy to get a second dose," Ratner says.

-And if you live in a community which is experiencing a measles outbreak, your local or state health department may recommend a second dose for adults.
+And if you live in a community that is experiencing a measles outbreak, your local or state health department may recommend a second dose for adults.

 It's worthwhile to make sure you're protected, because adults over 20 are more likely to develop complications from measles, which can include pneumonia and brain swelling.